azizunsal/blog/content/post/feature-toggles-as-permissioning-toggles.md

 }
 ```

-You will notice the line `app.setAdditionalProfiles ...` in the main method, `checkAndLoginToFeature` method returns a string like `video`, `camera` and we have corresponding application profiles under resources.
+You will notice the line `app.setAdditionalProfiles ...` in the main method, `checkAndLoginToFeature` method returns a string like `"video"`, `"camera"` and we have corresponding application profiles under resources.

 - application.yml
 - application-camera.yml